MonirAhmadJoy/Flutter/README.md

 ## **Flutter_application_1**

-_A Flutter project as a part of software engineering course._
+_A Flutter project as a part of Software Engineering and Design Pattern Lab course._

 ## Getting Started